mendix/native-template/README.md

 - `cd ios && pod install`

 ### 2.2 Build your app bundle
 To bundle your Mendix project please check the documentation on how to deploy your project with [MxBuild](https://docs.mendix.com/refguide/mxbuild).
+Do not forget to pass the `--native-packager` flag.

 When done you should have an `index.android.bundle` and an `index.ios.bundle` and your projects resources for each platform relative to the native deployement folder.